nskhwaja/Lineup_Prediction.py/README.md

 - If an artist has played at an insomniac curated show since January 1st (Does not include festivals).
 - Social Media Presence: Example --> Artist_A posts a song on SoundCloud.
 Insomniac Events --> Shares/Reposts the song.
 Higher reasoning to add Social Media presence: Anytime Insomniac Events, EDC Las Vegas, Pasquale Rotella, Insomniac Sub-brands: BassRush, BassCon Factory 93, Dreamstate or HARD events share/like or interact with artists.
+- Easy one: Leaks of information or artists simply stating they are attending.